-If you want to keep the volunteers that you have, here are some things that you should remember:
+If you want to keep the volunteers that you have, here are some things that you can do to reduce volunteer turnover.

 Communication – Volunteers want to be in the loop and know what is happening.
 Don’t spring surprises on them or forget about them when it comes to communication.
 Stay in touch with them on a regular basis.